 - Hand out freebies such as customized bookmarks or business cards.

-There’s more to whatever it is shown in the surface of self-publishing.
-The single most important thing is to squeeze out anything that will contribute to the betterment of your book and not letting any barriers hold you back.
-Just like what Richard Bach once said “A professional writer is an amateur who didn’t quit.”
+There’s more than what is shown in the surface of self-publishing.
+The single most important thing is to squeeze out anything that will contribute to the advancement of your book and not letting any barriers hold you back.
+Just like what Richard Bach once said, “A professional writer is an amateur who didn’t quit.”